yoctoproject/poky/documentation/migration-guides/migration-1.7.rst

 Autotools Class Changes
 -----------------------

-The following :ref:`autotools <ref-classes-autotools>` class changes
+The following :ref:`ref-classes-autotools` class changes occurred:
-occurred:

--  *A separate :term:`Build Directory` is now used by default:* The :ref:`autotools <ref-classes-autotools>` class has been changed to use a directory for building (:term:`B`), which is separate from the source directory (:term:`S`).
+-  *A separate :term:`Build Directory` is now used by default:* The :ref:`ref-classes-autotools` class has been changed to use a directory for building (:term:`B`), which is separate from the source directory (:term:`S`).
 This is commonly referred to as ``B != S``, or an out-of-tree build.